Gabon oil workers' union says begins unlimited strike

 A government official in the oil sector had no immediate comment.

-The central African nation of around 1.5 million people produces roughly 240,000 barrels per day of crude oil from a sector dominated by France's Total (TOTF.PA) and Royal Dutch Shell (RDSa.L).
+The central African nation of around 1.5 million people produces roughly 240,000 barrels per day of crude oil from a sector dominated by France's Total and Royal Dutch Shell.